barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 - **User prompt focus:** The user message now concentrates on the task envelope, planner hints, policies, special instructions, and current graph context, reducing duplication while keeping the planner grounded in run-specific details.
 - **Context walkthrough:** Envelope objective, planner directives, policies, inputs, output contract, and any existing graph context are summarized in compact sections ahead of the tables.
 Special instructions and legacy policy markers surface inline so the planner can reason about constraints before composing nodes.
 - **Checklist + diagnostics guardrails:** The internal checklist from the Prompt Blueprint now lives in both the system instructions and the user message reminder to reinforce facet coverage, capability validity, and rationale requirements.
 Guidance about diagnostics vs. invented nodes is word-for-word with the blueprint to maintain orchestration parity.
+- **Goal-condition repair brief:** When the coordinator passes `goalConditionFailures`, the user prompt renders a dedicated `### GOAL CONDITION REPAIR` section that enumerates each failed predicate (facet, path, canonical DSL, JSON-Logic payload, last observed value, and evaluation error).
+Planner nodes must explicitly address every listed predicate before another completion attempt is allowed.
 - **Prompt telemetry:** PlannerService records system/user character counts and rendered row counts through `flex.planner.prompt.*` histograms.
 This enables the orchestrator telemetry feed to track prompt efficiency regressions and correlate token budgets to plan quality.

+##### Comprehensive Relevant Capability Set (CRCS)
+- **Reachability graph:** Before emitting `plan_requested`, the capability registry builds a bipartite graph connecting envelope/run-context input facets to required output (and goal-condition) facets through registered capabilities.
+Only capabilities that lie on at least one valid path from an available input facet to a required output facet survive; disconnected capabilities never appear in CRCS.
+- **Reason codes:** Each CRCS row exposes `reasonCodes` drawn from `{ path, policy_reference, goal_condition }`. `path` certifies the reachability proof, while `policy_reference` / `goal_condition` annotate capabilities that policies or goal conditions explicitly pinned.
+Capabilities that are pinned but not on a valid path are excluded from CRCS and show up under `missingPinnedCapabilityIds`.
+- **Capability kinds:** Registrations declare a `kind` (`structuring`, `execution`, `validation`, `transformation`, or `routing`) that is persisted in `flex_capabilities.kind`.
+CRCS rows, planner prompts, and SSE streams echo the stored value directly—there is no longer any heuristic inference based on capability names or summaries.
+- **Prompt table + metrics:** The planner prompt’s `CAPABILITY REGISTRY SUMMARY` renders the reachability-ordered table (registry order preserved) until the configurable cap (`FLEX_PLANNER_CRCS_MAX_ROWS`) is reached.
+Telemetry emits `flex.planner.crcs.*` histograms for total rows, MRCS/path size, per-reason counts, and missing pinned capability counts so Grafana dashboards can correlate prompt density with latency and plan quality.

 #### Story 8.8 Dynamic Assembly Details
 - **Live registry hydration:** During planning the orchestrator hydrates the latest capability snapshot (strategy, generation, QA, transformation helpers) and facet catalog definitions.
 Capability selections record coverage gaps so derived nodes are transparent.
 - **Capability scoring:** Candidates are scored on facet alignment, envelope-derived channel/format hints, language support, and declared costs.
 A configurable cutoff prevents low-confidence matches from entering the graph; derived selections are annotated when the planner leans on a capability outside its highest-confidence traits.
 - **Plan taxonomy:** Generated plan graphs now include `structuring`, optional `branch`, `routing`, `execution`, `transformation`, `validation`, and `fallback` nodes.
 Each node carries compiled input/output schemas (via `FacetContractCompiler`), provenance arrays, and expectations the execution engine reuses for validation.
-Routing nodes declare `routes[]`/`elseTo` entries using the Condition DSL so the deterministic step can emit explicit DAG edges while keeping runtime scheduling immutable.
+Routing nodes describe `routes[]` and optional `elseTo` Condition DSL predicates so the deterministic planner can emit explicit DAG edges without mutating topology at runtime.
 - **Branch expansion:** Pre-execution branch directives (e.g., `policies.branchVariants`) produce dedicated branch nodes linked between strategy and execution nodes.
 Branch nodes inherit facet provenance and node metadata so downstream tooling can visualise the branch origin.
 - **Normalization nodes:** When caller output contracts require JSON schema enforcement the planner injects a `transformation` node after the execution stage.
 The node is virtual (orchestrator-managed) but records provenance, instructions, and plan wiring so downstream services can normalise outputs without custom glue code.
 - **Fallback wiring:** Every plan terminates with a fallback/HITL node that references the terminal execution node.
 The fallback node captures escalation instructions, facet rationale, and policy triggers so the execution engine can enter HITL mode without regenerating the plan.